top of page

 Autism counselling in York

-I am experienced at providing counselling to autistic people in both my private practice and univesity role.
-Many of the people I work with are autistic or are considering whether to seek a formal diagnosis.
+I see many autistic people in both my private practice and university counsellor role.
+I also work with people who are considering whether to seek a formal diagnosis.
 I offer a calm, confidential and supportive space where you can talk about whatever feels important to you.

 As well as dealing with the same kinds of concerns and feelings as other young adults, you may also be dealing with additional challenges linked to your autism.
-These may include having difficulties with the transition to adulthood, friendships and relationships, employment and study.
-You may also be dealing with the impact of late diagnosis.
+These may include difficulties with the transition to adulthood, friendships and relationships, employment and study.
+You may also be dealing with the impact of diagnosis as an adult.
 If so, we can spend time talking about your feelings about this and exploring how you feel about your identity now.

 I am a person centred counsellor.
 Person centred counselling is a well established type of counselling that may be a helpful counselling approach for you a number of reasons: